Ruimmp/openuem-docs/docs/02-Installation/01-Server/04-docker.md

 ## 6. Trust in digital certificates created

-Before we can visit OpenUEM's console, we must import two digital certificates to our browser, the Certificate Authority certificate (ca.cer) and the user's certificate to log in.
+Before we can visit OpenUEM's console, we must import two digital certificates to our browser, the Certificate Authority certificate (`ca.cer`) and the user's certificate to log in.
 You have a guide explaining how to import certificates [here](/docs/Advanced%20Topics/user-certificate)

-Next to the compose .yaml file you’ll find a **certificates folder** containing all the certificates that OpenUEM has created and that are [required to run](/docs/Introduction/security).
+Next to the `compose.yaml` file you’ll find a **certificates folder** containing all the certificates that OpenUEM has created and that are [required to run](/docs/Introduction/security).

 ## 7. Visit OpenUEM's Console